ThorstenDoherr/brain/README.md

 These plugins are not yet tested due to lack of respective Stata versions.
 I really would appreciate if somebody with access to one of those could give me feedback about the functionality of the plugins.
 Mail comments to: **doherr@zew.de**

 ## Version history
+2020.04.28
+* Revised documentation and program in regard of proper usage of weights.

 2020.03.11
 * All matrices can exceed matsize limitations by taking a detour over mata.
 * The brain matrix fragmentation of the former solution (2020.03.02) is obsolete.